 HHCA native Hawaiian beneficiaries who have not yet applied for a Hawaiian homestead lease would not realize an immediate benefit from the proposed amendment.
-However, if DHHL is able to generate more revenue as a result of the disposition of improvements and in turn fund more programs and services for Hawaiian homestead lessees and place more native Hawaiians currently on a waiting list for a Hawaiian homestead lease in homesteads, the HHCA native Hawaiian beneficiaries who have not yet applied for a Hawaiian homestead lease.
+However, if DHHL is able to generate more revenue as a result of the disposition of improvements and in turn fund more programs and services for Hawaiian homestead lessees and place more native Hawaiians currently on a waiting list for a Hawaiian homestead lease in homesteads, the HHCA native Hawaiian beneficiaries who have not yet applied for a Hawaiian homestead lease may be more inclined to apply for a Hawaiian homestead lease.